Articles

 (John 9:25).

-Later Jesus ran into him again and asked him if he believed in the Son of Man?
+Later, Jesus ran into him again and asked him if he believed in the Son of Man.
 He said, “Lord, I believe, and he worshiped him” (John 9:38).
-His encounter with Jesus not only gave him physical vision, but spiritual vision.
-Jesus was now his one focus.
+His encounter with Jesus gave him not only physical vision but also spiritual vision.
+Jesus was now his one focus—his one true purpose.

 Purposing Like Paul

-Paul had a singular vision for his life too.
-He didn’t bank on his pedigree, or past successes.
-He had one all consuming purpose.
-He said,
+Paul had a singular vision and purpose for his life.
+He didn’t bank on his religious pedigree or past successes.
+He had one all-consuming purpose and said,

 “Not that I have already obtained this or am already perfect, but I press on to make it my own, because Christ Jesus has made me his own.
 Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 (Philippians 3:13-14).

-Paul’s whole life was about one thing, pursuing Christlikeness.
+Paul’s life’s purpose was about one thing: pursuing Christlikeness.

 One Thing You Lack

-But for some, the call to one thing is too narrow, and too limiting.
-The rich young ruler, thinking he had kept the law perfectly, asked Jesus what he needed to do to inherit eternal life?
-Jesus, knowing his heart, and loving him said,
+But the call to one thing is too narrow and limiting for some.
+The rich young ruler, thinking he had kept the law perfectly, asked Jesus what he needed to do to inherit eternal life.
+Jesus, knowing his heart and loving him, said,

 One thing you lack: Go your way, sell whatever you have and give to the poor, and you will have treasure in heaven; and come, take up the cross and follow Me” (Mark 10:21).

-The young man went away sorrowful, because he had great possessions.
-Living for one thing prevents us from loving a million lesser things more.
-Sadly, it’s the narrowness of the one thing that keeps some out of the kingdom entirely.
+The young man went away sorrowful because he had great possessions.
+One of the most astonishing discoveries of having this one-thing purpose-driven life is that it weeds out millions of lesser things.
+Like the rich young ruler, the narrowness of the one thing keeps some out of the kingdom entirely.

 What’s Your One Thing?

-Jesus boiled down the squabble in Martha and Mary’s home to one thing: if you’re not marveling at his feet, you’re missing the greatness of being in his presence.
-Narrowing our lives down to one thing is hard.
-The lesser things, while still important, are usually louder and more in our faces.
-Living a ‘one thing’ purposeful kind of life, requires discernment to choose the best thing, over lots of good things.
+Jesus boiled down the sisterly squabble to one thing: if you’re not marveling at his feet, you’re missing the greatness of being in his presence.
+It’s difficult to be singular in our focus, making our life’s purpose ‘one thing.’
+Living a one-thing purposeful life requires discernment to choose the best thing over lots of good things.
+And we know the best thing that will bring us the most joy is to marvel at his beauty and behold him.

-Like standing outside the Louvre, and never entering in, let’s not miss the opportunity to marvel at Jesus’ feet.
-Making him our one thing, is the one thing we need most.
+Like standing outside the Louvre and never entering, let’s not miss the opportunity to marvel at Jesus’ feet.
+Making him our one thing is the one thing we need most.

 SDG,